-The U.S. Trustee was instrumental in negotiating the appointment of a fee examiner in the General Motors case to aid the court in the review and evaluation of fee requests by attorneys, financial advisors, and others.
-In the Lehman case, the U.S Trustee has served as a member of the courtappointed fee committee that has sought to establish meaningful controls over the costs of the chapter 11 case.
+The U.S. Trustee was instrumental in negotiating the appointment of a fee examiner in several cases, including General Motors, American Airlines, and Kodak, to aid the court in the review and evaluation of fee requests by attorneys, financial advisors, and others.
+In the Lehman case, the U.S Trustee has served as a member of the court-appointed fee committee that has sought to establish meaningful controls over the costs of the chapter 11 case.

 One of the Program's most important roles under the BAPCPA in terms of its appellate activities has been to develop consistent case law.
 The USTP is the only participant in the bankruptcy system with a national perspective and a responsibility to develop coherent case law in all jurisdictions.
 The USTP has been handling an increasing number of appeals, many of which may have a profound and long-standing effect on the bankruptcy system.
-Overall, the Program participated in 126 appeals beyond the bankruptcy court this past fiscal year, including about two dozen cases at the United States court of appeals level.
-Additionally, the USTP has assisted the Office of the Solicitor General in its participation in four important bankruptcy cases that have reached the Supreme Court and the government's position was upheld in each of the four cases.
+In FY 2012, the Program participated in 146 appeals beyond the bankruptcy court, including about two dozen cases at the United States court of appeals level.
+Additionally, the USTP has assisted the Office of the Solicitor General in its participation in two important bankruptcy cases that have reached the Supreme Court and the government's position was upheld in both cases.